-1. Management Oversight:
+(a) Management Oversight:

-- (a) Review and evaluate the Company's processes for identifying, analyzing and managing financial risks that may prevent the Company from achieving its objectives; - (b) Review and evaluate the Company's internal controls, as established by management; - (c) Review and evaluate the status and adequacy of internal information systems and security; - (d) Meet with the external auditor at least once a year in the absence of management; - (e) Request the external auditor's assessment of the Company's financial and accounting personnel; - (f) Review and evaluate the adequacy of the Company's procedures and practices relating to currency exchange rates;
+- (i) review and evaluate the Company's processes for identifying, analyzing and managing financial risks that may prevent the Company from achieving its objectives; - (ii) review and evaluate the Company's internal controls, as established by management; - (iii) review and evaluate the status and adequacy of internal information systems and security; - (iv) meet with the external auditor at least once a year in the absence of management; - (v) request the external auditor's assessment of the Company's financial and accounting personnel; and - (vi) review and evaluate the adequacy of the Company's procedures and practices relating to currency exchange rates;

-2. External Auditor Oversight
+(b) External Auditor Oversight:

-- (a) Recommend to the Board the selection and, where applicable, the replacement of the external auditor to be appointed or nominated annually for shareholder approval; - (b) Recommend to the Board the compensation to be paid to the external auditor; - (c) Review and evaluate the external auditor's process for identifying and responding to key audit and internal control risks: - (d) Review the scope and approach of the annual audit; - (e) Inform the external auditor of the Committee's expectations; - (f) Meet with management at least once a year in the absence of the external auditor; - 3.
-Review the independence of the external auditor on an annual basis; - (a) Review with the external auditor both the acceptability and the quality of the Company's financial reporting standards; - (b) Resolve any disagreements between management and the external auditor regarding financial reporting; - (c) Review and pre-approve all audit and audit-related services and the fees and other compensation related thereto, and any non-audit services, provided by the Company's external auditor.
-The authority to pre-approve non-audit services may be delegated by the Committee to one or more independent members of the Committee, provided that such pre-approval must be presented to the Committee's first scheduled meeting following such pre-approval.
-Pre-approval of non-audit services is satisfied if: - (i) the aggregate amount of all the non-audit services that were not pre-approved is reasonably expected to constitute no more than 5% of the total amount of fees paid by the Company and subsidiaries to the Company's external auditor during the fiscal year in which the services are provided; - (ii) the Company or a subsidiary did not recognize the services as non-audit services at the time of the engagement; and - (iii) the services are promptly brought to the attention of the Committee and approved, prior to completion of the audit, by the Committee or by one or more of its members to whom authority to grant such approvals has been delegated by the Committee; and - (d) Confirm with the external auditor that the external auditor is ultimately accountable to the Board and the Committee, as representatives of the shareholders.
+- (i) recommend to the Board the selection and, where applicable, the replacement of the external auditor to be appointed or nominated annually for shareholder approval; - (ii) recommend to the Board the compensation to be paid to the external auditor; - (iii) review and evaluate the external auditor's process for identifying and responding to key audit and internal control risks; - (iv) review the scope and approach of the annual audit; - (v) inform the external auditor of the Committee's expectations; - (vi) meet with the external auditor at least once a year in the absence of management;and - (vii) review and approve the Company's hiring policies regarding partners, employees and former partners and employees of the present and former external auditors of the Company;

+(c) Review the independence of the external auditor on an annual basis:

+- (i) review with the external auditor both the acceptability and the quality of the Company's financial reporting standards; - resolve any disagreements between management and the external auditor regarding financial reporting; - (iii) review and pre-approve all audit and audit related services and recommend to the Board the fees and other compensation related thereto, and any non-audit services, provided by the Company's external auditor to the Company and its subsidiaries; and - (iv) confirm with the external auditor that the external auditor is independent and is ultimately accountable to the Board and the Committee as representatives of the shareholders.

-4. Financial Reporting Oversight
+(d) Financial Reporting Oversight:

-(a) Review with management and the external auditor the Company's annual and interim financial statements, management's discussion and analysis, any annual and interim profit or loss press releases and any reports or other financial information to be submitted to any governmental and/or regulatory body, or the public, including any certification,

-- report, opinion, or review rendered by the external auditor, for the purpose of approval or recommending their approval to the Board prior to their filing, issue or publication; - (b) Ensure that adequate procedures are in place for the review of the Company's public disclosure of financial information extracted or derived from the Company's financial statements (other than the public disclosure referred to in (a) above), as well as review any financial information and earnings guidance provided to analysts and rating agencies, and periodically assess the adequacy of those procedures; and - (c) Discuss with the external auditor the quality and the acceptability of the International Financial Reporting Standards applied by management.
+- (i) review with management and the external auditor the Company's annual and interim financial statements, management's discussion and analysis, any annual and interim profit or loss press releases and any reports or other financial information to be submitted to any governmental and/or regulatory body, or the public, including any certification, report, opinion, or review rendered by the external auditor, for the purpose of approval or recommending their approval to the Board prior to their filing, issue or publication; - (ii) ensure that adequate procedures are in place for the review of the Company's public disclosure of financial information extracted or derived from the Company's financial statements (other than the public disclosure referred to in (i) above), as well as review any financial information and earnings guidance provided to analysts and rating agencies, and periodically assess the adequacy of those procedures; and - (iii) discuss with the external auditor the quality and the acceptability of the International Financial Reporting Standards applied by management.

-5. "Whistleblower" Procedures
+(e) "Whistleblower" Procedures:

-- (a) Establish procedures for the receipt, retention and treatment of complaints received by the Company regarding accounting, internal accounting controls, or auditing matters; and - (b) Establish procedures for the confidential, anonymous submission by employees of the Company of concerns regarding questionable accounting or auditing matters.
+- (i) establish procedures for the receipt, retention and treatment of complaints received by the Company regarding accounting, internal accounting controls, financial disclosure, or auditing matters; - (ii) establish procedures for the confidential, anonymous submission by employees of the Company of concerns regarding questionable accounting, auditing or financial reporting and disclosure matters.
+For more information, see the Company's Whistleblower Policy; and - (iii) investigate concerns, complaints and reports in respect of accounting and auditing matters submitted under the Company's Whistleblower Policy.